You are here:

 A little action goes a long way.

-The fund is to provides grants to young researchers working to fill the gap in knowledge about schizophrenia.
-To financially contribute young researchers’ outstanding work on schizophrenia click here.
+The fund is to provide grants to young researchers working to fill the gap in knowledge about schizophrenia.

-If you are a researcher and you would like to apply for a grant from the Peter Meyer Fund, please click here.
+If you are a researcher and you would like to apply for a grant from the Peter Meyer Fund, you can find more information here.

-To read personal stories about the people your donations help click here.
+To read more about the people your donations help, click here.